mojjoiv/fullnetspice/README.md

 ### this project has authentication  using jsonwebtoken so make sure u add this middleware after express session in your files and recover password
 ### if you are not authenticated you will see a blank page with sidebar only
 ### future updates to reset password through email and implement OTP

-### all functionalities now working which are register login create survey and update survey formik for asuynchronous data binding which work as a two way binding OTP working and sending to the email for resetting the password
+### all functionalities now working which are register login create survey and update survey formik for asuynchronous data binding which work as a two way binding OTP working and sending to the email for resetting the password, the logout button on the sidebar is working